OmarMiniesy/Notes/Defensive Security/Endpoint Security/SilkETW.md

 ### General Notes

-This is a tool that is used to interact with [[SilkETW]] in a simple interface.
+This is a tool that is used to interact with [[Event Tracing for Windows (ETW)]] in a simple interface.

 - To specify the tracing mode, that is either user mode or kernel mode, use the `-t` flag followed by the mode.
 ```